akash-ambekar/7nm-RISCV-CORE-PHYSICAL-DESIGN-CONTEST-USING-OPENROAD/README.md

 File Location : ./flow/platforms/asap7/setRC.tcl

 Parasitics are the components that degrade the performance of the design.
-Generally the metal resistances & stray capacitances are the most dominant causes for this RC parasitics drop which causes larger delay.
-In order to reduce this delay, we reduce the metal & via resistance along with metal capacitances.
+Generally the metal resistances & stray capacitances are the most dominant cause for this RC parasitics drop which causes larger delay.
+In order to reduce this delay, we reduce the metal & via resistances along with metal capacitances.

 # 6) Increasing Metal Layer for Routing